Alaska Mechanical Continuing Education

-The easiest way to make sure that your hours count is to take them from an education provider that has been approved by the Division.
-As an example, you can scroll to the bottom of this page to see our approval letter from the state.
-You can also get an individual study program approved by the Division, but it’s extra work.
+The easiest way to make sure that your hours count is to take them from an education provider that has been approved by the Division, such as At Your Pace Online.

-If you’re also a licensed plumber, you need eight additional hours (for 16 total), with eight IMC hours and eight hours on the latest state-adopted version of the Uniform Plumbing Code (UPC).
+If you’re also a licensed plumber, you need an additional eight hours (16 total), with eight IMC hours and eight hours on the latest state-adopted version of the Uniform Plumbing Code (UPC).

-Fortunately, either way, you can take your Alaska mechanical administrator CE online, making things a little easier for yourself.
+Fortunately, you can take all of your Alaska mechanical administrator CE online, making things a little easier for yourself.

 Proving your CE hours